codemagic-ci-cd/codemagic-docs/content/code-signing/macos-code-signing.md

 To export the provisioning profile:

-1. Log in to Apple Developer portal.
+1. Log in to the Apple Developer portal.
 2. Navigate to **Certificates, Identifiers & Profiles > Profiles**.
 3. Select the provisioning profile you would like to export and click **Download**.
 4. Save it to have it ready.